Skip to main content

 }

-Middleware written for net/http can be used in Fiber:
+Middleware written for net/http can run inside Fiber:

 package main